 CBD And Its Effects On Parkinson's Disease

-A recent study, conducted by a team of researchers from Brazil, showed that daily treatment with cannabidiol improved the well-being and life quality of patients diagnosed with Parkinson's disease.
-Twenty-one patients were administered CBD in gelatin capsules over a period of 6 weeks.
-Three doses were administered: 300mg per day, 75mg per day and a placebo.
-Patients that improved the most, were the ones that received the 300mg dose.
-However, it must be noted, the treatment didn't affect the disease, only the symptoms, and the small size of the patient group may have limited the findings.
+A recent study conducted by researchers from Brazil showed that daily treatment with cannabidiol improved the well-being and quality of life of patients diagnosed with Parkinson's disease.
+Twenty-one patients were administered CBD in gelatine capsules over a period of 6 weeks.
+Three doses were administered: 300mg per day, 75mg per day, and a placebo for control.
+Patients who improved the most were those that received the 300mg dose.
+However, it must be noted that the treatment didn't attenuate the disease itself, only some of the symptoms.
+Moreover, the small size of the patient group may have limited the findings.